fencepost-error/Templates-for-MQMGateway/README.md

 - Waveshare I/O modules: waveshare_io.yamlt.
 - Wayjun pulse counter modules: pulse_count.yamlt.

+There are two subtypes, the `XXX_mqtt.yamlt` files are YAML templates for MQMGateway, the `XXX_ha.yamlt` files are YAML templates for Home Assistant.
 All contributions for further devices are welcome.

 # Usage